codr7/gfoo/README.md

 [0 2 4]
 ```

-The specified body may return an arbitrary number of values,
+The specified body may return an arbitrary number of values.

 ```
   3 map: _ 'foo...